StudioLE/melt-handover/README.md

 1. Scroll to the right to bake/preview the new object.
 2. Select the baked object
 3. File Export selected > .obj file type > Set vertex welding to Welded

+## Water Treatment cycle

+Explanation of Opus water treatment / how it linked in to clear up operation.

+Illustator file:
+- `Water Treatment\LE - Energy Reuse Section 03.ai`

+I have no idea why I called the file Energy reuse section..?

+## December Final Review

+A2 presentation boards are stored in:
+`December Final Review\`

+Flatten JPG for printing and vector version.